-To be eligible to write a senior thesis a student must be a philosophy major with a 3.7/4.0 GPA in all philosophy courses (at the time of application).
-NOTE: Students must go through the application process of securing an advisor and getting department approval for their project in the semester BEFORE the one in which they will be enrolled in PHIL 390.
+To be eligible to write a senior thesis, a student must be a philosophy major with a 3.7/4.0 GPA in all philosophy courses (at the time of application).
+NOTE: Students must go through the application process of securing an advisor and getting departmental approval for their project in the semester BEFORE the one in which they will be enrolled in PHIL 390.

-- A student interested in writing a senior thesis may go through the process of finding an advisor and getting departmental approval for their project in the spring semester of their junior year so that the thesis may be completed in the fall semester of the senior year (this way it can serve as a writing sample for those applying to graduate school).
-Alternatively, students may do the application process in fall semester of the senior year and write the thesis in the spring.
+- A student interested in writing a senior thesis may go through the process of finding an advisor and getting departmental approval for their project in the spring semester (this way it can serve as a writing sample for those applying to graduate school).
+Alternatively, students may do the application process in the fall semester of the senior year and write the thesis in the spring.

 - Potential advisors will give a decision on their willingness to advise the thesis as soon as possible but no later than two weeks from the time the proposal is submitted.